 U.S. Treasury futures contracts require a daily mark-to-market and settlement with the broker.
-At December 31, 2018 and 2017, Travelers had \$0 and \$400 million notional value of open U.S. Treasury futures contracts, respectively.
-Net realized investment gains and losses related to U.S. Treasury futures contracts in 2018, 2017 and 2016 were not significant.
+At December 31, 2019 and 2018, Travelers had no open U.S. Treasury futures contracts.
+Net realized investment gains and losses related to U.S. Treasury futures contracts in 2019, 2018 and 2017 were not significant.
+Travelers has a put/call option that was entered into in connection with a business acquisition that allows the Company to acquire the remaining shares of the acquired company at a future date.
+Net realized investment gains and losses related to this put/call option in 2019 and 2018 were not significant.

 Travelers also sells a small amount of U.S. equity index put option contracts that are settled for cash upon their expiration or when they are rolled over.
-Net realized investment losses related to these derivatives in 2018, 2017 and 2016 were not significant.
+Net realized investment gains and losses related to these derivatives in 2019, 2018 and 2017 were not significant.